 A QHTC may claim a credit on its Form D-20 for expenditures paid or incurred during the taxable year for retraining qualified disadvantaged employee(s).
+This credit may be carried forward for 10 years.

 Part C - Tax credit for 50% of the wages paid to qualified disadvantaged employees during the first twenty-four months of employment